Visit websites that show vacancies from thousands of employers

 The more suitable jobs you apply for, the more you improve your chances of getting an interview (although don’t forget to tailor your application or CV to the job – quality is more important than quantity).
 It is best to check job websites every day and apply for jobs as often as you can.
 Do not wait to hear back from your applications, keep applying for other jobs in the meantime.

 Some jobs are more difficult to get than others.
-Speak to the National Careers Service or your work coach about what you can do to help you get through the door.
+Speak to the National Careers Service (external website) or your work coach about what you can do to help you get through the door.
 This could involve volunteering, training, or maybe starting a different job that will build your experience.

 Now that you’re applying for jobs, move on to Step 4 to see what you can do to improve your chances of finding work.